DenOfEquity/PixArt-Sigma-for-webUI/README.md

 Note that Alpha and Sigma both use the same T5 text encoder model, my caching system means it should only be downloaded once.

-I can generate using all models, though the 2K model does hit shared memory a lot, so is significantly slower.
+I can generate using all models.

 ---
 ### added 01/05/2024 ###